 • Ensure employees take regular breaks to help them stay refreshed and focused.

-• Provide training on concentration and focus techniques such as meditation to help employees improve their concentration skills.
+• Provide training on concentration and focus techniques, such as meditation, to help employees improve their concentration skills.

 10. Procrastination